 In addition to Ranger 3 Deeps, the Jabiluka Mineral Lease remains one of ERA's key assets.
-Jabiluka is a large, highquality uranium ore body of international significance.
+Jabiluka is a large, high quality uranium ore body of global significance.

-ERA has entered into a Long Term Care and Maintenance Agreement with the Mirarr Traditional Owners in relation to the Jabiluka resource.
+ERA has entered into a Long Term Care and Maintenance Agreement in relation to the Jabiluka resource.